-The amendments are effective from annual periods beginning on or after 1 January 2019.
+A lessee will apply the amendment for annual reporting periods beginning on or after 1 June 2020.
+Early application of the amendments is permitted.
 The amendments did not have a significant impact on the financial position or performance of the Company.